-A variance is requested from Section 3-030.2.A(2), which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
+A variance was requested from Section 3-030.2.A(2), which states blocks may not exceed a maximum length of 480 feet in urban-suburban subdivisions.
 This variance is requested to allow the block with proposed Lots 122-135 to be 540 feet long.

-Development Services recommends approval of the variance, allowing the block with proposed Lots 122-135 to be 540 feet long based on the following findings of fact:
+City Council approved the variance request, allowing the block with proposed Lots 122-135 to be 540 feet long, based on the following findings of fact: